 For the next few hours, the vision of a watermelon gazpacho danced in my head.
 I could see pretty colors, and taste refreshing combinations of tomato, melon and cucumber.
-The weather was a crisp 99 degrees F. and as I was putting my farmer’s market bounty away, I realized I a cut up watermelon staring at me, a half cucumber and of course, Bobby’s tomatoes from Burn’s Farm Produce sitting on the counter.
+The weather was a crisp 99 degrees F. and as I was putting my farmer’s market bounty away, I realized I a cut up watermelon staring at me, a half cucumber and of some summer tomatoes.

 This is gazpacho blended a bit more smoothly, although I still prefer it chunkier.